ajs-voices/once-upon-a-dream/scenes/029-zion-christmas.md

 I shrugged.
 "Nothing.
 Just a long night."
 A long night and a good morning.
 It had been a while since I'd had one of them.
 And my thoughts were straying to a certain pretty boy and I had to get my mind elsewhere.

-I took the stairs to the offices and found Max idling in the security room.
+I took the stairs to the offices and found Finn idling in the security room.
 He was dressed the same as I was except his shirt was tighter and so were his pants.
-Max was lounging in one of the reclining office chairs while he looked at the camera feeds.
+Finn was lounging in one of the reclining office chairs while he looked at the camera feeds.
 No one was on the screens.
 "What you looking at?"
 I asked.

-Max jumped.
+Finn jumped.
 I couldn't help but smirk.
 "Not doing anything I wouldn't were you?"

-Max returned my smirk with one of his own.
+Finn returned my smirk with one of his own.
 I sat down and let out a long huff of air.
-Max asked, "Tired?"
+Finn asked, "Tired?"

 I shook my head.
 "Long story."